Leslie Rohonczy, IMC™, PCC, Executive Coach, Leadership Expert, Speaker, Author

 WHAT COACHING CAN OFFER

-This is where coaching comes in.
-Not as a rescue plan, but as a space to think clearly and make deliberate choices.
-Some women use coaching to stay on their own terms.
-They set new boundaries, recalibrate how they lead, and reconnect with purpose.
-Others realise it’s time to move on.
-Not in defeat, but with clarity and intention.
-Not just “what’s next,” but “what’s true for me now?”
+Executive coaching creates the space to think clearly and make deliberate choices.
+Some women use coaching to stay on their own terms, by setting new boundaries, recalibrating how they lead, and reconnecting to their purpose.
+Others realise it’s time to move on, not in defeat, but with clarity and intention.
+For them, it’s not just ‘what’s next,’ but ‘what’s true for me now?’

-Coaching also helps leaders inside organisations spot the signs before someone walks.
-It surfaces the invisible friction points, the patterns that never make it into engagement data or exit interviews.
-It’s not about retention for the sake of it.
-It’s about seeing what’s really happening.
+Coaching also helps leaders inside organisations to spot the signs that someone is considering an exit.
+It helps to surface invisible friction points and patterns that never make it into engagement data or exit interviews.

 IF YOU’RE READING THIS AND WONDERING…

 Maybe you’ve had that quiet internal conversation too: “Am I just tired, or am I ready for something else?
 Do I still believe in what I’m building here, or am I just holding it together out of habit?
-If I took away the guilt, what would I choose?”
+If I took away the guilt, would I choose this for myself?”

-These aren’t surface questions.
-They go right to the centre of how we lead, and who we are while doing it.
+These are deep, reflective questions that go right to the centre of how we lead, and who we are while doing so.

 We need to talk about the exodus, not in whispers, but out loud.
-Because we’re not just losing great women.
-We’re losing the future they could shape if leadership makes room for their full presence, not just their performance.
+We’re not just losing great women; we’re losing the future they could shape if organisations make room for their full leadership presence, not just their performance.